 Here is how I summarize my key takeaways:

-VDI administration made easy = next-level productivity: VDI administrative operations such as pool creation recompose and boot storm are time consuming.
-I have written about them on this blog and you can read more about these particular challenges here and here.
+- VDI administration made easy = next-level productivity: VDI administrative operations such as pool creation recompose and boot storm are time consuming.
 The speed of these operations in this RA is blazingly fast: 850 VDI desktops recomposed/patched in just one and an half hours?
 This is incredibly fast!!!
 Honestly, I haven’t heard of another platform that performs so fast – have you?
 Drop a comment to this blog if you are aware of such solutions.
 With these improvements in operational efficiency, organizations can really increase or define user productivity to next level.

 *VSImax is the maximum “Virtual Session Index (VSI).
 It gives a value when the target environment reaches saturation point.